 Everything would be destroyed and buried in sediment where thousands of years later scientists would formulate all kinds of fantastic theories about billions of years and evolution.
 The Bible says that Noah did not hesitate in the face of this but continued to trust God and obey Him.

-Another parallel with the church is that Jesus promises that the world will be destroyed completely and the only way to be saved is to be in the church, and the only way to enter is through the one door of repentance and baptism.
+Another parallel with the church is that Jesus promises that the world will be destroyed completely and the only way to be saved is to be in the church.
+The only way to enter, however, is not through a physical door but through the spiritual door of faith expressed in repentance and baptism (Acts 2:38).

 6Now Noah was six hundred years old when the flood of water came upon the earth.
 7Then Noah and his sons and his wife and his sons' wives with him entered the ark because of the water of the flood.
 8Of clean animals and animals that are not clean and birds and everything that creeps on the ground, 9there went into the ark to Noah by twos, male and female, as God had commanded Noah.